 - Whether specialist advice should be sought, who should undertake the investigation, where and how it will take place.

 Possible indicators of abuse or significant harm may prove difficult to separate from the effects of a child's impairment therefore, a multi-agency approach involving all practitioners who work with the child is essential and expert advice may be needed.

 It is usual for a practitioner from the Disabled Children's Social Work teams to take the lead in any Section 47 Enquiry involving a child already known to them.

 Where the concern is about abuse or neglect within the family home, all other children in the household should also be subject to enquiry in the normal way.
 Sometimes the same Social Worker will undertake the enquiry about all the children though they will need to liaise closely with other practitioners involved with the family.
-More usually the needs of the family will be better met with a specialist worker and a Reception Team Worker undertaking the enquiry together.
+Usually the Social Worker based in the Children's Disability Team will undertake the enquiry jointly with a worker from another team.

 In Derby, if it is a disabled child who has allegedly been harmed and where the child is closed or not known to Children and Young People's Services, the Integrated Disabled Children Service will investigate and take to Initial Child Protection Conference.
 However, when the investigations are about a sibling group and there are more non-disabled children in the family, responsibility will be with the Locality Teams.
 When children are subject to child protection plans, the Locality Teams will only take responsibility if there are more non-disabled children subject to a plan than disabled children.